 One of the most rigorously evaluated examples of a supervised injection facility is Insite, which opened as a pilot programme in September 2003 in Vancouver, Canada.
 It is open 18 hours every day of the week and includes 12 individual rooms for injection.
 Nurses are present on-site to supervise injections, provide basic primary care, and intervene in the event of an overdose.
-An addiction counsellor works within the facility, providing counselling support and referrals to external services (6).
-There will be references to Insite throughout this briefing because the research into the effectiveness of the facility enabled Health Canada to approve several further sites throughout the country, with more proposals currently under review.
-Insite was particularly effective as it was opened in an area with a high density of PWUD, 'estimated at nearly 5000 people within a few square kilometres', though it has been noted that for dispersed populations, mobile sites or smaller, multiple facilities may be more cost-effective (7) (p228).
+An addiction counsellor works within the facility, providing counselling support and referrals to external services (5).
+The success of Insight may be due largely to the fact that it is situated in an area with a high density of PWUD, 'estimated at nearly 5000 people within a few square kilometres' and it has been noted that for dispersed populations, mobile sites or smaller, multiple facilities may be more cost-effective (6) (p228).